SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 	-  AY Zhou was even open to negotiatinos even if deBeaumarchais (deGaull + friends) wanted to maintain a Two-China policy

 #### Discussions with Tom
-Thesis feel... unfocused;

-"The cold war gave an opportunity with an experiation date"

-Be more specific!

-Pragmatism, yes, but what are the goals??

-But!
-China's actions represented a more pragmatic focus, whereas the french was guided by their strong commitment to their ideloogy.

-- Cold war makes an opporutinity
-- What each countries goals are in leveraging this opporuntiny
-- Lastly, how did China vs France balance their ideology with pragmatic consessions => how did the eventual relationship reflect

 Asserting a French power to reaffirm the "specialness" of France => nationalism!
 Not ideology.